alexkisielewicz/travel-shutter/README.md

 To achieve the strategy goals I implemented following features:

 - a clean and intuitive user interface for ease of navigation and readability,
+- user authentication,
 - a menu that provides easy access to all website sections, including personalized content for logged in users,
 - cloud hosting of images for optimized website speed and user experience,
+- CRUD functionality for posts and comments,
-- feedback messages to users for all important actions taken on the website.
+- feedback messages to users for all important actions taken on the website,
+- deletion confirmation for posts and comments as a form of defensive programming,
+- responsiveness across various platrofms and devices.

 ## Agile Methodology for project planning